-The Board believes it is important for students to behave appropriately while riding on buses used to transport students to ensure their safety, that of other passengers, and the fewest possible distractions for bus drivers.
-Since the school bus may be regarded as an extension of the classroom, students are required to conduct themselves in a manner consistent with the District Code of Conduct.
+Students are expected to behave appropriately while riding on buses used to transport students to ensure their safety and that of other passengers, and to ensure the fewest possible distractions for bus drivers.
+Students are required to conduct themselves in a manner consistent with the District Code of Conduct.

 While the law requires the District to furnish transportation for eligible students, it does not relieve parent(s)/guardian(s) of the responsibility for supervision until such time as the student boards the bus in the morning and after the student leaves the bus at the end of the school day.
-Only after a student boards the bus does he/she become the responsibility of the District.
-Such responsibility shall end when the student is delivered to the regular bus stop at the close of the school day.
+Only after a student boards the bus do they become the responsibility of the District.
+Such responsibility will end when the student is delivered to the regular bus stop at the close of the school day.

-If a student does not conduct himself/herself properly (including, but not limited to, excessive noise, inappropriate language, pushing, etc.) on a bus, the bus driver is expected to bring such misconduct to the Principal’s attention.
-Students who become a disciplinary problem may have their riding privileges suspended by the Principal, the Superintendent or their designee.
+If a student does not conduct themself properly (including, but not limited to, excessive noise, inappropriate language, pushing, etc.) on a bus, the bus driver is expected to bring such misconduct to the Principal’s attention.
+Students who violate the Code of Conduct may have their riding privileges suspended by the Principal, the Superintendent or their designee.

-In such cases, the student’s parent(s)/guardian(s) will become responsible for seeing that his/her child gets to and from school safely.
-Should the suspension from transportation amount to a suspension from attendance, the District will make appropriate arrangements to provide for the student’s education.
+In such cases, the student’s parent(s)/guardian(s) will become responsible for seeing that their child gets to and from school safely.
+Should the suspension from transportation prevent a student from attending school, the District will make appropriate arrangements to provide for the student’s education.

 Ref: Education Law §3214; 3635